Tier 5 (Temporary worker - government authorised exchange)

 What is the date of your application?
 (Applying in person inside the UK)

-If you are applying in person at one of our public enquiry offices, your application date will be the date when you attend the public enquiry office to make your application and pay your application fee.
+If you are applying in person using a paper application form at one of our public enquiry offices, your application date will be the date when you attend the public enquiry office to make your application.

-If you want to withdraw your application, you must use the 'return of documents form' on the right side of this page.
+- Withdrawing your application If you want to withdraw your application, you must use the online return of documents form.
 Your application will not be considered, and we will return your documents to you with no decision.
 We will not refund the cost of your application if you use this form.

 - Duplicate applications If you send more than one application, you will be charged the application fee for each application.